Research Assistant / Associate (m/w/d)

 -Knowledge of scattering techniques is not required but would be a plus

--Knowledge in IR spectroscopy and designing optical set-ups would be desired
+-Knowledge in IR spectroscopy and designing optical set-ups would be a plus

 -Experience with computer programming for data analysis (python or similar) is advantageous